JMittalUM/web-dev-hw/project-1/readme.md

 **Conclusion:**

 Over all I did enjoy making the Live Site after everything was figured out.
 I actually felt pretty proud of what I was able to accomplish!
 I'm starting to get the hang of this coding thing but, I definitely need to come up a system so I don't forget any steps.
-I also found looking at how other students are going about the assingments helps a lot.
+I also found looking at how other students are going about the assignments helps a lot.
 I am excited to learn more and see how creative this can get.
 ***

 **Experience with Wayback Machine:**

 - I wasn't too excited about the Wayback Machine.
 I looked up Target and viewed it from 2000 in June.
 There was more content to the page than I thought.
 But also there was a lot of broken links throughout the page.
 It is strange to think how complex webpages have become...
-I visited a few other pages such as FreePeople and my favorite artists website.
+I visited a few other pages such as FreePeople and my favorite artist's website.
 - The FreePeople website back in 2000 was almost nothing but a few sentences.
 And while inspecting the artist page for [Kit King](https://www.kitkingart.com/) the coding kept changing/moving while I watched it.